 - 1/2 – 3/4 cup chopped mushrooms

-- 1 cup heavy whipping cream (I often just use 2% milk, but the cream will obviously impart a richer flavor)
+- 1 cup heavy whipping cream (I often just use 2% milk and sometimes even almond milk depending on what I have on hand, but the cream will obviously impart a richer flavor)

 - 4 eggs